Request for Applications - Development of a Genome Editing Strategy for Myotonic Dystrophy Type 1

 The focus of this RFA is early stage discovery and development of in vivo genome editing technologies in academic laboratories or other nonprofit research institutions, utilizing state-of-the-art knowledge.
 The goal is to establish a proof of concept for a therapeutic that is not incremental, but has a substantial level of effect across the multiple body systems impacted by the DM1 disease.

 Collaborations between experts in genome editing technologies and those with strong track records in myotonic dystrophy research are strongly encouraged.

 Applications are due November 30, 2018.
 Applicants are encouraged to contact Chief Executive Officer, Molly White, with any questions about this RFA or the scientific content of their proposals.
-Technical issues should be directed to MDF Grants Manager Elizabeth Habeeb-Louks.
+Technical issues should be directed to Myotonic Grants Manager Elizabeth Habeeb-Louks.